 WINTER FLOUNDER: A person utilizing an otter or beam trawl in a directed winter flounder fishery may not use a net of less than 6.5 inches stretched mesh inside measurement applied throughout the cod end for at least 75 continuous meshes forward of the terminus of the net.
-The possession of more than 100 pounds of winter flounder onboard a vessel or landed from a vessel shall constitute a directed fishery for winter flounder.
 See winter flounder section for seasonal restrictions.

 WEAKFISH: A person utilizing an otter or beam trawl in a directed fishery for weakfish may not use or possess a net of less than 3.75 inches stretched diamond mesh or 3.375 inches stretch square mesh, inside measurement applied throughout the cod end for at least 75 continuous meshes forward of the terminus of the net.
-The possession of more than 100 pounds of weakfish onboard a vessel or landed from a vessel shall constitute a directed fishery for weakfish.
+The possession of any weakfish onboard a vessel or landed from a vessel shall constitute a directed fishery for weakfish.
 See weakfish section for seasonal restrictions.